-- a) The Company has contracted with various vendors to provide research and development services.
-The terms of these agreements usually require an initial fee and monthly or periodic payments over the term of the agreement, ranging from 2 months to 36 months.
+- a) The Company has contracted with various vendors for research and development services.
+The terms of these agreements usually require an initial fee and monthly or periodic payments over the term of the agreement, ranging from two months to 36 months.
 The costs to be incurred are estimated and are subject to revision.
-As of June 30, 2013, the total estimated cost to be incurred under these agreements was approximately \$20,888,410 and the Company had made payments totaling \$19,066,863 since inception under the terms of the agreements.
-All of these agreements may be terminated by either party upon appropriate notice as stipulated in the respective agreements. - b) The Company and four of its key executives currently have outstanding employment agreements.
-The agreements result in annual commitments for each key executive of \$350,000, \$285,000, \$250,000, and \$215,000, respectively. - c) On June 22, 2009, the Company entered into a License Agreement with Korea Research Institute of Chemical Technology ("KRICT") to acquire the rights to all intellectual properties related to Quinoxaline-Piperazine derivatives that were synthesized under a Joint Research Agreement.
+As of September 30, 2013, the total estimated cost to be incurred under these agreements was approximately \$21,511,134 and the Company had made payments totaling \$19,482,775 since inception under the terms of the agreements.
+All of these agreements may be terminated by either party upon appropriate notice as stipulated in the respective agreements. - b) The Company and four of its key executives currently have outstanding employment agreements,.
+The agreements result in annual commitments for each key executive of \$330,000, \$285,000, \$250,000, and \$250,000, respectively. - c) On June 22, 2009, the Company entered into a License Agreement with Korea Research Institute of Chemical Technology ("KRICT") to acquire the rights to all intellectual properties related to Quinoxaline-Piperazine derivatives that were synthesized under a Joint Research Agreement.
 The initial license fee was \$100,000, all of which was paid as of December 31, 2009.
 The agreement with KRICT calls for a one-time milestone payment of \$1,000,000 within 30 days after the first achievement of marketing approval of the first commercial product arising out of or in connection with the use of KRICT's intellectual properties.
-As of June 30, 2013, the milestone has not occurred. - d) On June 29, 2009, the Company signed a five year commercial lease agreement for 5,466 square feet of office space in Rockville, Maryland commencing on June 29, 2009.
-The lease agreement requires annual base rent with increases over the next five years.
+As of September 30, 2013, the milestone has not occurred. - d) On June 29, 2009, the Company signed a five year commercial lease agreement for 5,466 square feet of office space in Rockville, Maryland commencing on June 29, 2009.
+The lease agreement required annual base rent with increases over the next five years.
 Under the lease agreement, the Company pays its allocable portion of real estate taxes and common area operating charges.
-Rent paid under the Company's lease during the three months ended June 30, 2013 and 2012 was \$40,199 and \$39,219, respectively.
-Rent paid under the Company's lease during the six months ended June 30, 2013 and 2012 was \$80,398 and \$78,437.
+Rent paid under the Company's lease during the three months ended September 30, 2013 and 2012, including the amendment terms described below, was \$18,789 and \$40,199, respectively.
+Rent paid under the Company's lease during the nine months ended September 30, 2013 and 2012 was \$99,187 and \$118,636.

-On June 7, 2013 the Company entered into the First Amendment to the lease agreement.
+On June 7, 2013 the Company entered into the first amendment to the lease agreement.
 According to the terms of this amendment, the Company extended the lease term until June 30, 2019.
 The amendment term began on July 1, 2013 with a base rent of \$100,210 and requires annual base rent increases over the next six years.